 This home was constructed by free and enslaved laborers for James Brice starting in 1767.
 Brice became the mayor of Annapolis in the 1780s and later served on Maryland's Executive Council which led to him serving as the acting Governor of Maryland in 1792.
 Brice's father, a colonial-era judge, designed the home.
 The home stayed in the family for over a century and then passed to organizations such as St. John’s College.
 The state acquired the structure in 2014 and it is currently operated as the headquarters of Historic Annapolis.

 Built in the early 1760s, the William Paca house was home to the third governor of Maryland.
 William Paca was one of four Maryland colonists who signed the Declaration of Independence.
 The Historic Annapolis Foundation restored the mansion in the 1960s and offers guided tours of the home and its garden.
 Visitors to the house can view historic artwork and furnishings, and enjoy a number of interpretive exhibits that offer a rare glimpse into the late colonial period and early statehood.

 Three-story brick Georgian mansion dating from 1769-1774. ts construction was started for Samuel Chase, who would later be a signatory to the Declaration of Independence and Associate Justice of the Supreme Court.
 However, later, Chase would sale the building unfinished to Edward Lloyd IV in 1771.

 This museum dates back to 1845 and is operated by the U.S Naval Academy to preserve and share the history of the Academy with the public.
 The museum includes exhibits on three levels that guide visitors through a chronological tour of the Academy's history.
-These exhibits also include special thematic displays that explore topics that reflect the larger history of the US Navy, as well as important themes in American history.
+These exhibits also include special thematic displays that explore topics that reflect the larger history of the US Navy and important themes in American history.
 In addition to these exhibits, the Naval Academy Museum maintains models of historic vessels and displays dedicated to various deployments and wars.